Alex Murdaugh prosecutor acts out shooting to prove defence is wrong about murders

 Jurors were shown 3D animations created of the area around the dog kennels and the feed room.
 The animation included images of two grey anonymous shooters and green straight lines said to show the angles.

-Dr Kinsey smirked when he was asked about the animation.
+Dr Kinsey smirked when he was asked about the animation and said that to reach a conclusion about both the angle of the bullet trajectories and the shooter’s height was “unscientific”.

+“The notion of being able to look at this evidence and say that… it’s unscientific,” he said.